puzpuzpuz/questdb.io/docs/reference/operators/ipv4.md

 ## Limitations

-IPv4 column types cannot be created via ILP as the protocol lacks support for IPv4.
+IPv4 column types cannot be created via InfluxDB Line Protocol as the protocol lacks support for IPv4.
 As a result, the server cannot distinguish between string and IPv4 data.

-However, ILP can still insert string data into a pre-existing column of type ipv4.
+However, InfluxDB Line Protocol can still insert string data into a pre-existing column of type IPv4.